adlnet/xAPI-Spec/xAPI.md

 <a name="def-learning-management-system" />

-__Learning Management System (LMS)__: "A software package used to administer one or more courses to one or more learners.
+__Learning Management System (LMS)__: "A software package
+used to administer one or more courses to one or more learners.
 An LMS is typically a web-based system that allows learners to authenticate themselves, register for courses, complete courses and take
-assessments" (Learning Systems Architecture Lab definition).
+assessments" (LSAL, 2004 in Gallagher, 2007).
 In this document the term will be used in the context of existing systems implementing learning standards.

 <a name="def-learning-record-store" />

 __Learning Record Store (LRS)__: A system that stores learning information.
-Prior to the xAPI most LRSs were Learning Management Systems (LMSs); however this document uses the term LRS to be clear that a full LMS is not necessary to implement the xAPI.
+Prior to the xAPI most LRSs were Learning Management Systems (LMSs), however this document uses the term LRS to be clear that a full LMS is not necessary to implement the xAPI.
 The xAPI is dependent on an LRS to function.